|

 developing, and on going, back problems, including a lot of protruding

-disk, pinched nerve and sciatica conditions, is a "whole-body" shortness of that "fascia."
+disk, pinched nerve and sciatica conditions, is a "whole-body" shortness

-Many muscles are all bunched up in a lot of areas, and the place it often
+of that "fascia."
+Many muscles are all bunched up in a lot of areas,

-"shows up" is in the back, especially the lower back.
+and the place it often "shows up" is in the back, especially the lower

 This overall

-shortness causes a distortion in the body's
+shortness causes a distortion in the body's shape.
+The most obvious

-shape.
-The most obvious thing we see is from the side.
+thing we see is from the side.
+There's a zig-zagging between the

-They don't line up on top of each other in a balanced straight line.
+other in a balanced straight line.

 Most typically, the pelvis tilts